ashishvAB/testdino-circle-ci-v2/README.md

       - orb-tools/pack
       - command-test
     context: <publishing-context>
-    filters: *filters
+    filters: *filters  # Changed from *release-filters
 ```

+2. **Also update the `orb-tools/pack` job** to use `filters: *filters` instead of `filters: *release-filters`

+After pushing your changes, the CircleCI pipeline will:
+- Publish a dev orb on every commit
-The job output will contain a link to the Development orb Registry page.
-The parameters `enable_pr_comment` and `github_token` can be set to add the relevant publishing information onto a pull request.
+- Output a link to the Development orb Registry page
+- The dev orb can be referenced in other projects as `<namespace>/<orb-name>@dev:<branch-name>`

+**Optional:** Set `enable_pr_comment: true` and provide a `github_token` to automatically post the dev orb version as a comment on pull requests.
 Please refer to the [orb-tools/publish](https://circleci.com/developer/orbs/orb/circleci/orb-tools#jobs-publish) documentation for more information and options.

+**Note:** Remember to revert these changes back to `pub_type: production` and `filters: *release-filters` before merging to main if you want to maintain the production release workflow.
 # testdino-circle-ci-orb-v2
 # testdino-circle-ci-v2